Alcohol and Tobacco Tax and Trade Bureau, Treasury.

 Soils and Climate: According to T.D.
-ATF-89, the soils of the Santa Maria Valley viticultural area are well drained, fertile, and range in texture from sandy loam to clay loam.
+ATF-89, the soils of the Santa Maria Valley viticultural area are well drained, fertile, and range in texture from sandy Start Printed Page 9829loam to clay loam.
 Of climatic importance to the viticultural area, as compared to the surrounding regions, are the prevailing, cooling, marine-influenced ocean winds.

 Current Petition To Expand the Santa Maria Valley Viticultural Area